Oxalisviolacea/Module_1/Career_Journal_Mod1.md

   - Microscope: Sensitive, gentle, and introspective.
   - Glass window: Authentic and unbothered by internal descrepencies.
   - Lover of moderation: Gives others the benefit of the doubt and doesn't want to rock the boat.
 **- Do they resonate with you?
 Why/why not?**
   - Imaginative-Inspirational: This describes me perfectly!
   - Microscope: This is accurate.
   - Glass window: I think this is also accurate.
   - Lover of moderation: This is true, but I'm also apt to speak my mind.
 **- How do they relate to the strength you wrote about in Prompt #1?**
-I don't think it covered my analytical side or my initiative.
+It didn't include my analytical side, but it was fairly accurate.
 3. Challenges with strengths
 **- What can make it challenging to recognize your strengths?
 How can you work through those challenges?**
 It's difficult to see yourself from others perspectives.